 2. Whole-Grain Pasta Carbonara

 High in protein, this 293-calorie-dish is easy to prepare and requires only 35 minutes.
-For a healthier take on this pasta, the recipe swaps whole milk with skim and standard bacon with the healthier, Canadian alternative, cutting the dish's saturated fat content.
+For a healthier take on this pasta, the recipe swaps whole milk with skim, cutting the dish's saturated fat content.

 Get the Whole Grain Pasta Carbonara recipe and nutrition info here.